How do I get faster at the LSAT?

 This may help contextualize the job for you:

-I recently finished reading one of the best books I've ever read (really.
+The advice below is from one of the best books I've ever read (really.
 You should absolutely check it out).

 It's called Born To Run, and it's about the Tarahumara, an ancient tribe of Mexican Indian runners.
 All they do is drink (home-brewed) corn beer, wrestle naked, screw (an obvious outcome of the naked wrestling), and run.
 They can run for days.
 They're faster, as a group, than anyone in the world.
 It's unreal - hundreds of miles at a stretch.